 Carry-Out Caravan—Grocery Shopping Program:

-Two volunteers are needed who like to grocery shop and want to get exercise!
-Join a great group of volunteers who fill grocery orders on Tuesday mornings at the HyVee on Harrison.
-Volunteers fill orders for older individuals who are unable to do their own grocery shopping—helping them to remain in their homes for a longer period of time.
-Volunteers arrive about 7:30 a.m. and finish by about 10:00 a.m.
-The volunteer has a shopping list, fills the grocery cart and then takes the cart through the checkout register.
-If interested the volunteer can also deliver the groceries to the homes of those that have ordered.
-If you can’t be there every Tuesday don’t let that stop you—if you are available one or two Tuesday mornings a month we can use your good work!
+Join a great group of volunteers who take grocery orders, fill grocery orders, and/or deliver grocery orders!
+This is a RSVP program that helps older individuals who are unable to do their own grocery shopping remain in their homes for a longer period of time.
+A volunteer takes the orders by phone once a week on Mondays from 8:00 AM to 12:00 PM.
+Volunteer shoppers meet on Tuesdays around 7:30 AM and finish by about 10:00 AM.
+These volunteers are given a shopping list, fill the grocery cart, and then take the cart through the checkout register.
+If interested, volunteers may also deliver the groceries to the homes of those who have ordered.
+If you can’t be there every Tuesday, don’t let that stop you—if you are available one or two Tuesday mornings a month, we can use your good work!
+For more information, please call the RSVP office at 217.641.4961or email firstname.lastname@example.org.

 If interested in any of these volunteer opportunities, please contact our office 217.641.4961.